begemkulova/rsschool-devops-course-tasks/2task/README.md

 # Documentation - Task 2: Basic Infrastructure Configuration
 ### Student:  Bekaiym Egemkulova.

-This project is a part of the RS School tasks.
+The project is a part of the RS School tasks.
 This Terraform configuration provisions a Virtual Private Cloud (VPC) with public and private subnets, security groups, and EC2 instances in AWS.
 It includes a bastion host in the public subnet and a main application host in the private subnet.
 The configuration also sets up NAT gateways, Internet Gateways, Route Tables, and Network ACLs.
 Additionally, a GitHub Actions workflow is included to automate the deployment process via Reusable Workflow.

 ## GitHub Secrets